Karana316/flask-aws-tutorial/README.md

 ├── Pipfile.lock
 └── application.py
 ```
-Along with this structure, the application variable itself should be called application.
+Along with this structure, the application variable itself should be called "application".
 To quote the documentation:

 "Using application.py as the filename and providing a callable application object (the Flask object, in this case) allows
 EB to easily find your application's code. "